singularityhacker/html-website-templates-test-demo/README.md

 Tutorial - https://www.youtube.com/watch?v=IfKkAo0dSNk

 We are sick of having notifications, messages, and information everywhere which is why Slides app takes care that all the info you need is well integrated.
-That means you can chat, discuss, show, collect emails and polls, provide directions and more.
+That means you can chat,, discuss, show, collect emails and polls, provide directions and more.
 This awesome collection of integrations will expand your selling capabilities.

 **Play With Powerful Built-In Modules**